On the money: Steady as she goes at Cloetta

 Cloetta Finland Oy is the daughter company of Cloetta AB and second biggest confectionery company in Finland in 2013.
 The company’s goal is to keep its strong foothold in the market as well as increas...

-Confectionery in the Netherlands industry profile provides top-line qualitative and quantitative summary information including: market share, market size (value and volume 2007-2011, and forecast to 2...
+Confectionery in Belgium industry profile provides top-line qualitative and quantitative summary information including: market size (value 2009-13, and forecast to 2018).
+The profile also contains des...

-Confectionery in Norway industry profile provides top-line qualitative and quantitative summary information including: market share, market size (value and volume 2007-2011, and forecast to 2016).
-The...
+Confectionery in the Netherlands industry profile provides top-line qualitative and quantitative summary information including: market size (value 2009-13, and forecast to 2018).
+The profile also cont...